Note that significant changes have been made to this version of the Commitment to Community Health. Please read the entire document before signing.

 Accountability for the Student Commitment to Community Health

 In the event of a student’s or organization’s suspected violation of the Commitment to Community Health, the Office of the Dean of the College will conduct an internal review of the incident.
-If it is concluded that the student(s) or organization(s) has violated the Commitment to Community Health, the student(s) or organization(s) may be issued a warning, parents or guardians may be notified, and, in the interest of protecting community health, more serious consequences will be imposed, including but not limited to the loss of the following privileges (as applicable):
+If it is determined that the student(s) or organization(s) are in violation, the student(s) or organization(s) may be issued a warning, parents or guardians may be notified, and, in the interest of protecting community health, more serious consequences will be imposed, including but not limited to reassignment of housing, loss of University housing and campus access.

-A student or organization removed from University housing, reassigned, or prohibited from presence on campus may request reconsideration of these protective measures by submitting a request for reconsideration in writing to the dean of students within five days after receiving notice of imposition of the protective measures.
+A student or organization removed from University housing, reassigned, or prohibited from presence on campus may appeal these administrative measures by submitting a request, in writing to the dean of students within five days after receiving notice of imposition of the protective measures.
 The measures will remain in effect pending the review.
 The dean of students’ decision on review is final and is not subject to further appeal.

 In circumstances involving intentional or significant alleged violations of the Commitment to Community Health, the Office of the Dean of the College may, in addition to or in lieu of imposing consequences as described above, refer the matter to the disciplinary officer for potential disciplinary process.
 Sanctions imposed as part of a disciplinary process may include a range of sanctions, including suspension or even expulsion, in the most serious cases.
-Information on the disciplinary process can found at colgate.edu/conduct.
+Information on the disciplinary process can be found at colgate.edu/conduct.